Sidify Apple Music Converter

 Sidify Apple Music Converter, fully compatible with Windows 7, 8, 10, 11 and macOS 10.15-13 Ventura, is specially designed to convert your entire Apple Music library to MP3, AAC, WAV, FLAC, AIFF or ALAC formats without sacrificing the original audio quality or ID3 tags.

-Click the "Settings" icon in the upper right corner and select the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC).
+Click the "Settings" section on the left panel and select the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC).
 You can also select the output audio quality and specify the output folder if needed.

 Click the "Convert" button and Sidify would immediately start converting the Apple Music to MP3.